restatedev/documentation/docs/typescript-sdk/side-effects.md

 ### Retrying on failure
 This utility calls a side effect function and retries the call on failure, with a timed backoff.
-The side effect function is retried when it throws an Error, until returns a successfully resolved Promise.
+The side effect function is retried when it throws an Error, until it returns a successfully resolved Promise.

-Between retries, this function will do a suspendable Restate sleep.
+Between retries, this function does a suspendable Restate sleep.
 The sleep time starts with the `initialDelayMs` value and doubles on each retry, up to a maximum of `maxDelayMs`.
+You supply these parameters via the retry settings object as explained below.

-The returned Promise will be resolved successfully once the side effect action completes successfully and will be rejected with an error if the maximum number of retries (as specified by `maxRetries`) is exhausted.
+The returned Promise is resolved successfully once the side effect action completes successfully and is rejected with an error if the maximum number of retries (as specified by `maxRetries`) is exhausted.

 ```typescript